sagemath/trac_to_gh/Issue 3902.md

 # Issue 3902: %cython -- add an option #clibinclude that is like cinclude; otherwise linking in your own libraries is impossible

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3902

 Original creator: was